-I thought I knew exactly what kind of movie Spin was going to be, but director Manjari Makijany, who is Indian, and writers Carley Steiner and Josh Cagan took the film in a pleasantly surprising direction the truly strengthens the story and overall message.
+I thought I knew exactly what kind of movie Spin was going to be, but director Manjari Makijany, who is Indian, and writers Carley Steiner and Josh Cagan, took the film in a pleasantly surprising direction that truly strengthens the story and overall message.

 Being that this is a Disney Channel film that stars an Indian American girl and is directed by an Indian woman, its mere existence is a win for diversity.
 To be sure, the plot is a little too neat and the central conflict a bit undercooked, but the fact that Spin is a film that young girls and their families can experience and appreciate together makes it worth celebrating.

 Spin premieres on the Disney Channel on Friday, August 13th at 8 PM!
 Spoilers below!